Health services for visitors to Ireland

 Ireland and Australia have a reciprocal health agreement.
 This means that Australian visitors to Ireland are entitled to receive emergency public hospital treatment subject to the normal charges for non-medical card holders in Ireland.
 They are also entitled to assistance towards the cost of prescribed drugs and medicines on the same basis as people normally resident in Ireland.

-People who come to live, work or study in Ireland for a longer period or who retire to Ireland are likely to be regarded as living here (ordinarily resident is the legal term) and to come under the rules as described in Entitlement to health services and medical cards.
+People who come to live, work or study in Ireland for a longer period or who retire to Ireland are likely to be regarded as living here (ordinarily resident is the legal term) and to come under the rules as described in Entitlement to health services.

 Other visitors to Ireland are not entitled to avail of free or subsidised public health services except in cases of hardship.
 In general, if they have to use health services, they must pay the full economic cost of those services.